sanjeevbrok99/Pdf-Search/README.md

 - **Document Metadata Caching**: Caches metadata of processed PDFs in Redis, ensuring faster access and retrieval for subsequent searches or document accesses.
 - **Cache Expiry**: Manages cache expiration and invalidation to ensure that cached search results and metadata remain up-to-date.

-### 🎨 Puppeteer Image Preview
+### 🎨 Cloudinary Image Preview
-- **Image Generation**: Uses Puppeteer to generate preview images for uploaded PDFs, providing a visual representation of the document before full processing.
+- **Image Generation**: Uses Cloudinary to generate preview images for uploaded PDFs, providing a visual representation of the document before full processing.
 - **Image Preview in Search Results**: Previews (thumbnails) of PDFs are generated during the search process to give users a quick view of the document's contents.
-- **Headless Browsing**: Operates Puppeteer in a headless mode, ensuring that PDF previews are generated efficiently without the need for a graphical interface.
+- **Headless Browsing**: Operates Cloudinary in a headless mode, ensuring that PDF previews are generated efficiently without the need for a graphical interface.

 ### 🧑‍💻 Supabase Integration
 - **Document and Metadata Storage**: Stores uploaded PDFs and their metadata in Supabase, allowing for long-term persistence and retrieval.